How to: Create a Dashboard With Individual Search

 8. Save your module.

-Now you're ready to put your work to the test.
-View your module in Express View and select the Individual radio button.
-Use the filters to enter information and find specific submission data.
+Preview your module in Express View and select the Individual radio button.
+Use the filters to enter information and locate specific submission data.
+As you enter text in the filters, the dashboard populates with matches automatically.